mao2qi/restaurant-api/README.md

 4. Run `npm run dev` to start the development server, or `npm run build` to build the application for production.

 ## Contributing
-If you'd like to contribute to this project, pleas
+If you'd like to contribute to this project, please create a pull request with a